What is Elavil Prescribed to Treat?

 A Drug for All Seasons

-Perhaps you might have been prescribed Elavil for any 4 of the following:
+Perhaps you were prescribed Elavil for any of a shockingly long list of off-label purposes.15,20,22

 - Panic disorder